Help for Displayator and the Displayable Creator

 - Reachability by Andrew Donoho.
 To see what kind of network is available.
 Also used by ASIHTTPRequest.

-Also, the sample Displayable were created from the following images:
+The sample Displayable were created from the following images:

 I thank the following persons for supporting me and testing early versions of the app.